FGC092/Powerplant-Coding-Challenge/README.md

    - This django project has its secret key exposed and should never be used in production.
    - Error handling is not the main objective of this demo and could not work properly if provided data is not structured as demo files.
-   - The api should be exposed using a server other than the one included in Django by default such as Nginx or Apache.
+   - In production, the api should be exposed using a server other than the one included in Django by default such as Nginx or Apache.

 ### *Results*